How to get Public IP address using Powershell

 Retrieve Public IP Address (IPv6) using Powershell

-You can also use any of below Powershell commands as well which can retrieve Public IP Address IPv6 address.
+You can also use the Powershell commands below to retrieve the Public IP Address IPv6 address.

 (Invoke-RestMethod -Uri "https://icanhazip.com")